Piemontesi shines in CSO debut, making familiar Beethoven fresh and fun

 So, this is not a standard work in which a debuting soloist can easily make a bravura impression.
 Yet from his first entrance—after a rather humdrum orchestral introduction under Søndergård—Piemontesi immediately seized attention.

-As solo protagonist, the handsome young Italian revealed himself a stylish and delightful keyboard presence.
+As solo protagonist, the young Swiss pianist revealed himself a stylish and delightful keyboard presence.
 In addition to a stellar technique and clarity of articulation, Piemontesi brought a probing yet playful touch, adding a bit of emphasis here, a subtle slowing there, even a jazz-like top-spin at times.
 The cadenza of the opening movement became a small tone poem, with the pianist finding rare eloquence as he worked the solo passage into a Romantic cataclysm with Impressionistic touches.

 In the Adagio, Piemontesi’s subtly shaded phrasing and dynamics bestowed a poised, searching expression.
 In the final bars, he drew out his lingering phrases in conversation with the orchestra, as if not quite ready to leave this peaceful reverie.